 Ways to correct the mistake:

-Option 5: Wipe away the sticking paste with a wet napkin or wash it off under running water.
+Option 5: Wipe away the sticking wax with a wet napkin or wash it off under running water.
 Note though that it will be possible to resume the depilation procedure only when the skin is completely dry.